EmmanuelCorrales/emmanuelcorrales.github.io/_drafts/2018-07-03-mysql-ramdisk-ubuntu.md

 {% endhighlight %}

 Mount it.
 I assigned a size of 2GB for the ramdisk.
-Its up to you how much space you want, just make sure it can accomodate all the data you will write to the database.
+Its up to you how much space you want, just make sure it can accommodate all the data you will write to the database.

 {% highlight bash %}